Broadcast Code for Advertising to Children - The Code

 procedure applies to the rest of Canada only.)

 (a) Enforcement & Jurisdiction − The enforcement body for the Children’s Code will be the Children's Advertising Section

 of ASC/Children's Clearance Committee.

-The Children’s Advertising Section shall have nine members: the chairperson; three public representatives, and one member
+The Children’s Clearance Committee shall have nine members: the chairperson; three public representatives, and one member

 each nominated respectively by the CRTC, private broadcasters, the CBC, advertiser and advertising agency associations.